sebdemanche/cgi-lab/autonomous-data-warehouse.md

       - License Included: Check this option

-4. Click **Create Autonomous Database**.
+4. Click **Create Autonomous Database** - this should take couple of minutes.

-5. Click Autonomous Data Warehouse Database instance name that you created to bring up Database details page.
+5. Once provisioned, click Autonomous Data Warehouse Database instance name that you created to bring up Database details page.
 Click **DB Connection**.

 6. In the pop up window Click **Download** under **Download Client Credentials (Wallet)**.
-Provide a password, Click **Download** and save the zip file on your computer (Note down zip file location).
+Provide a password, Click **Download** and save the wallet's zip file on your computer (Note down zip file location).

     **HINT:** You can use the same password that was used to create the instance or choose a new password for the wallet.
 Note down the password

     ![](images/ADW_004.PNG " ")

-We now have a Autonomous Data Warehouse instance created.
-We have also downloaded the Client Credentials file.
+We now have a Autonomous Data Warehouse instance created and running.
+We have also downloaded the Client Credentials file "wallet".
 We will use this file when connecting to the database instance  using Sql Developer.
 Next we will create a Data file and use Object stroage to upload it to Database instance.

-## **Step 2:** Create Auth token for the user connect to ADW and load data
+## **Step 2:** Create Auth token for the user to connect to ADW and load data

-In this section we will generate auth token for the user of this lab.
+In this section we will generate an authentication token for the user of this lab.
 An Auth token is an Oracle-generated token that you can use to authenticate with third-party APIs and Autonomous Database instance.

 1. In OCI console Click the user icon (top right corner)  then **User settings**.
 Under Resrouces Click **Auth Token**, then **Generate Token**.
 In pop up window provide a description then Click **Generate Token**.

     ![](images/ADW_005.PNG " ")
     ![](images/ADW_006.PNG " ")

-2. Click **Copy** and save the token in Notepad.**Do not close the window without saving the token as it can not be retrieved later**.
+2. Click **Copy** and save the token in Notepad. **Do not close the window without saving the token as it can not be retrieved later**.
     ![](images/ADW_007.PNG " ")

 3. Note down your user name.